RahimLotfiGH/LOTPHI/README.md

 # LOTPHI
-Genearetor and validation OTP with out save in database
+Genearetor and validation OTP without save in database